BA (Honours) Interior Design

-This is a creative and challenging course that introduces you to all aspects of interior design.
+This creative course introduces you to all aspects of interior design.
 You develop a range of practical and intellectual skills that will allow you to take risks and develop an inventive and creative problem-solving approach to your work.

-You work in groups and individually in our studios and take part in small group tutorials, developing your creative and technical skills.
+Working in our studios you take part in small group tutorials, developing your creative and technical skills.
 Your lectures and seminars focus on contemporary issues affecting design today, helping you understand your work in a wider historical and social context.

-Key areas include • environment and sustainability • international culture and context • renewal and regeneration • new technologies and communication • trend, marketing and market awareness • contemporary and historical design • contextual studies • computer-aided design (CAD) • model making • design skills • creative design projects • drawing and visual communication • building techniques • materials technology • digital image manipulation • interactive interiors.
+Key areas include • environment and sustainability • international culture and context • new technologies and communication • trend, marketing and market awareness • contemporary and historical design • contextual studies • computer-aided design (CAD) • model making • design skills • creative design projects • drawing and visual communication • building and material technologies • digital image manipulation • interactive interiors.

-The course gives you many opportunities to gain exposure, experience and skills on practical projects, field trips and exhibitions.
+The course gives you many opportunities to gain exposure, experience and skills on creative design projects, field trips and exhibitions.

 You build your understanding of the design industry by working with clients and industry professionals on live projects.
-Previous students have designed and created a show apartment at Park Hill for Urban Splash, an innovation room at Manchester Airport and new spaces at Sheffield Children's Hospital and a new co-working space for an enterprise business in Sheffield.
+Previous students have designed and created a show apartment at Park Hill for Urban Splash, an innovation room at Manchester Airport, play spaces at Sheffield Children's Hospital and a new co-working space for an enterprise business in Sheffield.

 These projects give you valuable experience of what it’s like to work as an interior designer addressing the needs of commercial clients.
 They help you develop your understanding of the business context of design work, preparing you for your professional career.

 You also have the opportunity to gain exposure by entering national and international design competitions such as the RSA Student Design Awards.

-In your second year you work with careers professionals to produce a CV and portfolio of work which is then passed to local architecture companies.
+In your second year you work with careers professionals to produce a CV and portfolio of work which is then passed to design and architectural practices.
 Several students have been offered work placements as part of this process.